walterhiggins/ScriptCraft/README.md

     /js greet(self)

 ... to see the greeting.
-Anything you can do using CraftBukkit's API in Java, you can do using ScriptCraft in Javascript.
+Anything you can do using CanaryMod or CraftBukkit's API in Java, you can do using ScriptCraft in Javascript.

 # Description

 ScriptCraft is a plugin for Minecraft Servers which lets operators, administrators and plug-in authors customize the game using Javascript.
 ScriptCraft makes it easier to create your own mods.
 Mods can be written in Javscript and can use the full [CanaryMod API][cm] or [Bukkit API][bukkit].
+I recommend using CanaryMod because CraftBukkit is no longer being actively developed due to a legal dispute.
 The ScriptCraft mod also lets you enter javascript commands at the in-game prompt.
 To bring up the in-game prompt press the `/` key then type `js ` followed by any javascript statement.
-E.g. `/js 1+1` will print 2.
+For example:  `/js 1 + 1` will print 2.

 ScriptCraft also includes many objects and functions to make building and modding easier using Javascript.
 The Javascript `Drone` object